 The 2004 form requires that damages be caused, in whole or in part, by the contractor in order for coverage to apply to the additional insured.
 This attempts to limit coverage to the vicarious liability of the additional insured arising from the contractor's negligence and eliminate coverage for the additional insured's sole negligence.
-The new form also restricts coverage to bodily injury or property damage and for the first time adds the qualifier "additional" insured in the body of the policy language.
+The new form also restricts coverage to bodily injury or property damage and for the first time adds the qualifier "additional" insured in the Who Is An Insured definition in the policy.